swei5/michigan_notes/BL-300/1 Business Litigation.md

 		- The state's foreign business registration statute requires any registered company to agree appear-in-state in response to any cause of action

 #### Subject Matter Jurisdiction
 Most states courts are courts of general jurisdiction - meaning they have the jurisdiction to hear cases of any subject matter.
+State courts **MUST** hear all state law claims.

 A federal trial court has SMJ if either of the following are true
 - Diversity Jurisdiction